Sun Awareness Week 2020: The Dangers Of Sun Exposure And How To Protect Yourself

-This week is Sun Awareness Week, an annual campaign arranged by the British Association of Dermatologists (BAD) to raise awareness about skin cancer, the dangers of exposure to the sun, and the importance of sun protection, particularly in the coming summer months.
+This week is Sun Awareness Week 2020, an annual campaign arranged by the British Association of Dermatologists (BAD) to raise awareness about skin cancer, the dangers of exposure to the sun, and the importance of sun protection, particularly in the coming summer months.
 Prevent your skin from sun damage and lower your chances of any serious complications.

-Overseen by the BAD’s Skin Cancer Prevention Committee, compromised of leading medical professionals with expertise in skin cancer, the Sun Awareness Week campaign was set up to teach the public about how to prevent and detect skin cancer.
+Overseen by the BAD’s Skin Cancer Prevention Committee, compromised of leading medical professionals with expertise in skin cancer, the Sun Awareness Week campaign was set up to teach the public about how to prevent sun damage and detect skin cancer.
 The first aim is to encourage people to regularly self-examine for skin cancer.
-The second is to teach people about the dangers of sunburn and excessive tanning and to discourage people from using sunbeds.
+The second is to teach people about the dangers of sunburn and excessive tanning in hopes to discourage people from using sunbeds.

 Statistics show that skin cancer is one of the most common forms of cancer in the UK, and rates continue to rise year on year.
 At least 100,000 new cases are diagnosed each year, and it kills over 2,500 people a year in the UK.
 According to Cancer Research UK, 86% of melanoma skin cancer cases are preventable.
 To support Sun Awareness Week 2020, Kays Medical has put together a guide explaining the risks of sun exposure and how you can protect yourself against harmful UV rays.
 By doing this, you will be protecting yourself against sun damage and therefore skin cancer.

 The dangers of sun exposure

 Overexposure to the sun’s rays can cause serious damage to the body.
-Sun damage is the cause of most skin cancers including non-melanoma, and melanoma, which is by far the deadliest skin cancer.
-Getting sunburnt, just once every 2 years, can triple your risk of melanoma skin cancer.
+Sun damage is the cause of most skin cancers, including non-melanoma, and melanoma, which is by far the deadliest skin cancer.
+Getting sunburnt, just once every two years can triple your risk of melanoma skin cancer.

-Everyone is affected by damage to the skin from the sun, even if you think you’re not or you say you don’t burn, the sun could still be doing some serious damage to your skin without you even realising.
+Everyone is affected by sun damage, even if you think you’re not or say you don’t burn.
+The sun can cause serious damage to your skin without you even realising.
 There is no ‘safe’ way to get a tan, although many people associate a tan with looking healthy, a tan is a sign our skin has been exposed to harmful UV radiation.

-UV radiation from the sun is the main cause of skin cancer, and UV lights from sunbeds can be just as dangerous.
+UV radiation from the sun causing sun damage is the main cause of skin cancer, and UV lights from sunbeds can be just as dangerous.
 On top of increasing your likelihood of developing skin cancer, exposure to the sun, and using sunbeds can:

 - Speed up ageing